91st-paramarines/missionmakers/README.md

  - The quartermaster system with our Cold War US loadouts : [Steam workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2831845765)
  - The quartermaster system with our Cold War SAS loadouts : [Steam workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2847879508)
- - The quartermaster system with the loadouts : [Steam workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2833707151)
+ - The quartermaster system with blank loadouts (for you to make your own templates) : [Steam workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2833707151)

 ## Repo contents